nihole/ACY/README.md

 Let's consider for example that we want to create a new vlan pool.

-1. go to the correspondent folder.
+1. Go to the correspondent folder.
 In this case it is access_policies/global_policy/vlan_pools.

 There are 2 files already there: <b>template.j2</b> and <b>vlan_pools_tmpl.yml</b>.
 - <b>template.j2</b> - is jinja2 template.
 You usually don'r need to change it.
 - <b>vlan_pools_tmpl.yml</b> - this file we are going to use for our yaml file creation (if it has not been done before)

-2. Now we need to create and fill in a yaml file.
-You may do it in any folder, but it looks reasonable to creare a new folder in the curent one.
-Let's create folder "example1".
+2. Create new folder (if it has not been done before).
+Really you may use any folder, but it looks reasonable to creare a new folder in the curent one.
+Let's create a folder "example1".

-- <b>mkdir example1</b>
+<b>mkdir example1</b>

-Copy file vlan_pools_tmpl.yml to this folder and rename it:
+3. Copy file vlan_pools_tmpl.yml (if it has not been done before) to this folder and rename it:

-- <b>cp vlan_pools_tmpl.yml ./example1/vlan_pools.yml</b>
+<b>cp vlan_pools_tmpl.yml ./example1/vlan_pools.yml</b>
+<b>cd ./example1/</b>

+4. Fill in <b>vlan_pools.yml</b> with configuration parameters (see access_policies/global_policy/vlan_pools//example1/vlan_pools.yml file)

+5.

+5.